yu0bab/vxsacademy-course-s-/02 - coloring-the-shapes.md

 The 3 values in the fill and stroke functions are the red, green, and blue values respectively.
 You know how red and blue make purple?
 Well, that's actually for things like paint.
 Your screen is emmiting light, so it's actually different: red and blue make magenta when it comes to light.
-Here's some values to get you started:
+Here's some examples:
 ```js
 fill(255, 255, 255); //white
 fill(128, 128, 128); //gray